David Servant, Founder

-The Lord, however, had different plans for him.
-God didn't intend for David to run away from the world, but rather to play a part in changing the world—by building God's kingdom.
+The Lord, however, had different plans.
+God didn’t intend for David to run away from the world, but rather to play a part in changing it—by building God’s kingdom.
 David received his call to ministry during his (reluctant) freshman year at Penn State, and one year later was enrolled in Bible School.

 Upon graduation, David and his new bride, Becky, pioneered their first church in David’s hometown of Pittsburgh, Pennsylvania.
 That was 38 years ago.

-Over the years, David and Becky Servant pioneered and pastored three churches, all three of which were very missions-oriented.
-David often traveled internationally to teach in pastors' conferences, during which time he developed numerous ministry friends in scores of developing nations.
+Over the years, David and Becky pioneered and pastored three churches, all three of which were very missions oriented.
+David often traveled internationally to teach in pastors’ conferences, during which time he developed numerous ministry friends in scores of developing nations.

 When David was serving at his third pastorate, Jesus’ words in Matthew 25—the foretelling of the future judgment of the sheep and the goats—caught his heart, and that birthed a transformation in his ministry.
 Heaven’s Family was the result, launched in 2002.

 David Servant is the author of eight books, including Forever Rich, and the The Disciple-Making Minister, a 500-page equipping manual that has been translated into more than 20 languages and is being distributed to tens of thousands of pastors.

-Although David obviously has doctrinal positions, he does not identify with any particular segment with the true Christian church, which consist of all of those who believe in Jesus and have thus submitted to his Lordship.
-David believes that doctrinal divisions among true believers are often a reflection of their disobedience to God's greatest commandments (to love God and one another), and he believes that doctrinal divisions among false believers are an indication of their false conversions.
+Although David has doctrinal positions, he does not identify with any particular segment within the true Christian church, which consist of all of those who believe in Jesus and have thus submitted to his Lordship.
+David believes that doctrinal divisions among professing Christians are often a reflection of their disobedience to God’s greatest commandments (to love God and one another) or an indication of their questionable conversions.